 Work is also continuing on the METRONET Level Crossing Removal project.
-This will see the removal of the (road) level crossing at Denny Avenue in Kelmscott, Mint Street (East Victoria Park), Oats Street (Carlisle), and Welshpool Road (Welshpool), and options investigated for the removal of crossings at Oats Street (Carlisle), Wharf Street (Cannington), and Caledonian Avenue (Maylands).
+This will see the removal of the (road) level crossing at Denny Avenue in Kelmscott, Mint Street (East Victoria Park), Oats Street (Carlisle), and Welshpool Road (Welshpool), and options investigated for the removal of crossings at Hamilton Street (Queens Park), Wharf Street (Cannington), William Street (Beckenham) and Caledonian Avenue (Maylands).
 The current pedestrian level crossing upgrade program is not part of the METRONET Level Crossing Removal project.

 Pedestrian level crossing upgrade program: 2020 upgrades (click graphic to enlarge)